-We make updates to IPPS payment rates, including updates to base rates, wage indexes, Medicare Severity Diagnosis Related Group (MS-DRG) definitions and weights, and the outlier fixed-loss amount.
-IPPS base rates are updated annually based on the applicable market basket index and estimates of charges in productivity.
+CMS makes updates to IPPS payment rates, including updates to base rates, wage indexes, Medicare Severity Diagnosis-Related Group (MS-DRG) definitions and weights, and the outlier fixed-loss amount.
+IPPS base rates are updated annually based on the applicable market basket index and estimates of changes in productivity.

-For FY 2024, the increase in operating payment rates for general acute care hospitals that are paid under the IPPS, successfully participate in the Hospital Inpatient Quality Reporting (IQR) Program, and are meaningful electronic health record (EHR) users is 3.1%.
-This reflects a projected FY 2024 IPPS hospital market basket update of 3.3%, reduced by the statutorily required 0.2 percentage point productivity adjustment.
+For FY 2025, the increase in operating payment rates is 2.9% for general acute care hospitals paid under the IPPS, who successfully participate in the Hospital Inpatient Quality Reporting (IQR) Program, and are meaningful electronic health record (EHR) users.
+This reflects a projected FY 2025 IPPS hospital market basket update of 3.4%, reduced by the statutorily required 0.5 percentage point productivity adjustment.

 Congress sets the operating rate update by considering the projected increase in the hospital market basket index, which measures the price increases of goods and services hospitals buy to provide patient care.